Disney World Monorail Transportation Guide

-- If leaving the Magic Kingdom and wanting to go to any of the stops on the loop.
-Or when visiting one of the monorail resorts for lunch or dinner.
+- If leaving the Magic Kingdom and want to go to any of the stops on the loop.
+For example, you might visit one of the monorail resorts for lunch or dinner.

-- If you are at one of these resorts, use the resort monorail to travel to the other resorts on the loop.
-(Check operating hours before boarding.)
+- If you are at one of these resorts, use the resort monorail to travel to other resorts on the loop.

-Whatever your reason may be, remember, the resort monorail makes five stops before it comes full circle.
-It takes time to load and unload at these stops.
+Whatever your reason, remember the resort monorail makes five stops before it comes full circle.
+Also, take into account that it takes time to load and unload at each stop.

 Disney World Express Monorail

-The fun thing, for most, is traveling through Disney’s Contemporary Resort.
+For most, the fun thing is traveling through Disney’s Contemporary Resort on the way to the park.
 The picture below shows the Express Monorail at the Transportation and Ticket Center.
-It will soon be on its way through the Contemporary and then Magic Kingdom.
+It will soon be on its way through the Contemporary and onward to Magic Kingdom.

 The Express monorail slows down as it travels through the Contemporary.
-You can look down from the monorail and see guests dining at Chef Mickey’s or spending time on the resort’s Grand Concourse floor.
-If you look up, you can see the different levels of the hotel.
+You can look down from the monorail and see guests dining at Chef Mickey’s or browsing the resort’s Grand Concourse floor.

 Magic Kingdom Monorail Stop